|This is an unofficial version.

 "addictions specialist" means a person who has the qualifications set out in the regulations and who is

 (b) registered as a psychologist under The Psychologists Registration Act;

-(c) registered as a registered nurse under The Registered Nurses Act;
+(c) a practising registered nurse under The Regulated Health Professions Act;

-(d) registered as a registered psychiatric nurse under The Registered Psychiatric Nurses Act;
+(d) a practising registered psychiatric nurse under The Regulated Health Professions Act;

 (e) registered as a social worker under The Social Work Profession Act; or